 - Plant Exploration - Collected trees and shrubsin North America, Siberia andnortheast China.
 He was among the first Canadian tree breeders to gain access to remote regions of China and Siberiaobtaining new genetic material for Canadian breeding programs.
 Through his collectionsover 6000 new tree and shrub genotypes were introduced to western Canada.

 - Genetic Diversity - His theories on importance of genetic diversity in agroforestry tree plantings have influenced tree breeding and planting programs worldwide.Through the Food and Agriculture Organization he was invited on numerous occasions to instructChinese land managers on this topic.

 - Poplar Breeding - His poplar breeding program was one of the largest and most successful programs in Canada.
 His program selected and released numerous poplar varieties including Okanese, Sundancer, Katepwa, Assiniboine, Manitou and CanAm poplars

 - Seabuckthorn-His pioneering seabuckthornresearch has been instrumental in the development of this super plant in North America.From his breeding the high yielding seabuckthorncultivars Harvest Moon, Autumn Glow, Prairie Sunset and Orange September have been released.

-- Publications - Authored 35 peer reviewed journal articles, 6 book chapters and hundreds of publications and reports.
+- Publications - Authored 35 peer reviewed journal articles, 1 book, 6 book chapters and hundreds of publications and reports.

 - Presentations - Invited as conference and symposia keynote speaker on numerous occasions to present his agroforestry research.Interacting and sharing his research with producers was a priority.